-Tips On Finding Yourself After a Divorce
+Tips on Finding Yourself After a Divorce

 Divorce can leave you feeling wounded and down, and in times of distress, it’s easy to let your emotional, physical, and mental health slide downward.
-However, when you stay on top of caring for yourself, you give yourself the best chance at coping with the complicated feelings and new beginnings you’ll inevitably face in your newly single life.
+However, when you stay on top of caring for yourself, you give yourself the best chance of coping with the complicated feelings and new beginnings you’ll inevitably face in your newly single life.
 Make it a point to nourish your body with good, healthy foods and to get enough sleep every night.
 You can even consider diving into Thrive reviews online for an extra push when it’s a little harder to make it to the gym to get some exercise.

 Make Space for Grief

 Several studies have shown that the brain and body’s response to the loss of divorce is not unlike that of those who have experienced the death of a loved one.
 Divorce is a considerable loss, and the feelings that follow can be overwhelming.
 Take time to yourself to process this big life event, and allow yourself to mourn, grieve, and feel deeply the things that come up as you ponder your past, present, and future.

 Lean on Your Support System